 The Company is exposed to foreign currency risk on fluctuations related to cash and accounts payable and accrued liabilities that are denominated in United States Dollars.
-The foreign currency risk is not significant as at September 30, 2011.
+The Company's exposure to foreign currency is detailed in note 16 of the condensed consolidated interim financial statements.